ASL University ►

 Can you please clarify what sign to use when trying to sign "clean up"?

-Response: The sign "Clean Up" uses a double movement of the sign "CLEAN / NICE."
-You brush the dominant hand palm across the base hand palm twice.
+Response: You can sign "clean up" or "cleaning" by using a double movement of the sign "CLEAN / NICE."
+You brush the dominant hand fingers/palm across the base hand palm twice.